VAFA271 Painting II

 - Students' portfolios are assessed on overall aesthetic quality and progress.

-Reference, Resource, or Learning Materials to be used by Students:Students use source material from the library and look at work by various artists who have created similar subject matter.
+Reference, Resource, or Learning Materials to be used by Student:Students use source material from the library and look at work by various artists who have created similar subject matter.
 Reference books on painting techniques and color theory are recommended.
 When possible, museum and gallery trips are encouraged in order for students to see traditional masterworks and also contemporary painting.
-See course format.
+See course syllabus.